First International Syndicalist Congress: Establishment of an international

 Finally, delegates discussed the equally contentious issue of future international cooperation.
 Both the German FVdG and the Italian USI drafted proposals.
 The Germans advocated the creation of an international Syndicalist Secretariat seated in Amsterdam and administered by the Dutch NAS.
 The Italian proposal called for no more than a committee to maintain relations between syndicalist organizations.

 At first the advocates of a Syndicalist International dominated the discussion.
 However, even many of the proponents favored postponing the creation to another congress.
 As expected, De Ambris argued vehemently against a formal international organization, but many of his arguments were new.
 He estimated that such an organization would include no more than half a million workers, an insignificant figure compared to the membership of ISNTUC.
 However, an Argentine delegate claimed De Ambris's numbers were wrong, stating that from South America alone, 600,000 would join a Syndicalist International.
-Much like the CGT in the run-up to the congress, De Ambris was now worried about deepening the schism within Europe's labor movement and thereby weakening it.
+Much like the CGT in the run-up to the congress, De Ambris was now worried about deepening the schism within Europe's labour movement and thereby weakening it.
 He pointed to the CGT member unions at the meeting, saying they would be unable to go against their national and international affiliation, but would have no problems adhering to a committee of information.
 In his response, the German Karl Roche said that if the Italians were unwilling to join them, the Dutch and the Germans would start an international on their own.
 De Ambris sarcastically replied that he wanted to found an International as well, but without either the Germans or the Dutch.